neonithinar/Language_detection/README.md

 project we use the term for contiguous slices only.
 Typically, we will be using <h5>character trigrams<h5>
 * eg; the word ```TEXT``` will become ```_TE, TEX, EXT, XT_, T_ _``` (begining and end of the word is padded with white space)
 * The idea is to identify *Character Trigrams* unique to each language and use them to classify the languages
-* The model was trained on the [Tatoeba dataset](https://downloads.tatoeba.org/exports/sentences.csv) which contains over 300 languages
+* The model was trained on a subset of [Tatoeba dataset](https://downloads.tatoeba.org/exports/sentences.csv) which contains over 300 languages.
+* Currently the model is able to identify dutch, finnish, polish, lituanian, czech, swedish, arabic, macedonian, danish, and serbian (10 languages.
+But will soon be updated to identify more languages)
 * After cleaning the dataset, The most common *Language Trigrams* were extracted from each of the languages, and a vocabulary for each language was created from the training set based on which the whole training, validation and test set were transformed using ```sklearn.CountVectorizer ```

 * These extracted features were fed to a simple feedforward Neural network with 3 hidden layers to classify the languages.